 In short?
 Good colour and font choices tell the story for you — silently, instantly, and memorably.

+Typography is one of the most powerful (and underrated) tools in packaging design.
 The right font doesn’t just "look alright"; it creates an emotional connection, shapes brand perception, and can be the secret ingredient that makes your product impossible to ignore.

 When you choose wisely and design intentionally, your packaging won't just sit there – it’ll speak, shout, or whisper exactly what you want your customers to feel.